hashicorp/consul-template/docs/templating-language.md

   port = "1134"
 ```

 Note: Consul stores all KV data as strings.
-Thus true is "true", 1 is "1", etc.
+Thus true is `"true"`, 1 is `"1"`, etc.

 ### `toUpper`